aydncnar/aydncnar/README.md

 ## Hi there 👋
-Working as Front End Developer.
+Working as a Front End Developer.
 Good team-player and loves learning new technologies.

 **Currently working:**